16th November, 2010 - 'Hope' writes:

-thank you for taking the time to share your viewpoint and concerns.
+thank you for taking the time to express your view.

 The truth of the matter is that you are confusing the correction of error, as clearly demonstrated in the Bible, with the acceptance of a variety of errors which clearly had significant affect on ministries that you probably have little or no problem with accepting.
-While you clearly accept a liberal, ecumenical, view of the contemporary church and have no problem with meeting with almost anyone who claims the name 'Christian' it is perfectly clear from Scripture that 'factions' and 'divisive people' are to be removed from the true church and not just tolerated and allowed to deceive and corrupt true believers.
+While you claim that the 'Church today is composed of may [sic] different factions.
+Some we agree with.
+Some we differ with' your conclusion that 'Never the less [sic] the Church, in ALL of its factions, divisions and denominations is THE BODY of CHRIST' is tragically in error.
+It is perfectly clear that there are 'factions' and 'divisive people' who are to be removed from the true church and not just tolerated and allowed to deceive and corrupt true believers.

 If your view was correct why did the apostle Paul name people whose view departed from the Biblical truth that was still being written even as he exhorted the church to repent and deal with these men?

 We made the errors of thinking such as yours very clear in these sections, including these words on our pages: